mohamedaminebennasr/ollama/README.md

 #Intall this package to be able to implemente your python script

-#install deepseek-r1 by using the UI open-webui

 pip install ollama langchain chromadb pdfminer.six fastapi uvicorn sentence-transformers

+#Install deepseek-r1 by using the UI open-webui

-# to start your backed app.py
+# To start your backed app.py

 uvicorn app:app --host 0.0.0.0 --port 8000 --reload